luvagu/todos-js-snowpack-tailwind/README.md

   </a>
 </p>

-Responsive todo app written in HTML, CSS and JavaScript and built with Snowpack and Tailwind CSS.
+Full Stack and responsive todo app build with Snowpack and Tailwind CSS.
 Auth and Data with FaunaDB

 ## Features